Permanent exhibition in the tower Kiek in de Kök

 The permanent exhibition in the Kiek in de Kök tower is aimed to give the visitor an overview about the birth of the town, the history of its fortifications and main military campaigns and sieges from the 13th to the 18th century.

-The scheme of the setup of the permanent exhibition is available on the tempered glass information board right next to the entrance to the tower part of the museum, where a visitor a greeted by two armour suits in glass display boxes.
+The scheme of the setup of the permanent exhibition is available on the interactive screen right next to the entrance to the tower part of the museum, where a visitor is greeted by a statue of a Swedish mercenary.

-The second floor is where the permanent exhibition starts.
+The second floor is where the permanent exhibition continues.
 Historians believe that the predecessor of the stronghold on Toompea Hill, was the Iru hill fort, abandoned around the turn of the 10th and 11th centuries.
-The model of the Iru fort is right in the beginning of the exhibition on the second floor.
 During the time, the Iru hill fort was abandoned, a stronghold was built on the limestone rise of Toompea and a settlement likely appeared at its foot.
 The archaeological finds from the Late Iron Age give a glimpse of the early days of the city.

 Other items on display on the second floor inform the visitor of medieval defences, walls, towers, and gates.
-The layout of the Reval city defensive wall and models of all of its towers sprawling across the middle of the floor can be interacted with.
-A visitor can carefully pick up individual towers and check their names written at the bottom, while consulting the respective map on the wall.
-Next to the model showing the placement of towers, visitor can find glass display cases with models of medieval city gates of Reval.
+The layout of the Reval city defensive wall and models of all of its towers sprawling across the middle of the floor and hanging from the ceiling.
+Next to the model showing the placement of towers, visitor can find a glass display case with the model of medieval Harju gate of Reval.

-Being seated on the wooden benches, a visitor is welcome to rest their legs, while watching a film about the history of the city.
-The film is available in Estonian, Russian, and English, and if it is already not on, our employee is more than happy to show it to you in your preferred language upon request.
+Being seated on the padded bench, a visitor is invited to rest their legs, while watching a film about the history of the city in the ‘Film cave’.
+The film is available in Estonian, Russian, and English, and is activated by the press of a button.

-The third floor display is dedicated to the past sieges of and battles for Reval (Tallinn).
-A visitor can take a close look at three big weapons: two cannons from 1559 and 1560 named respectively the Lion and the Bitter Death, and a breach loading gun from early 15th century.
+The third floor display is dedicated to the cannons and armors for Reval (Tallinn).
+A visitor can take a close look at four big weapons: two cannons from 1559 and 1560 named respectively the Lion and the Bitter Death, and a breach loading guns from early 15th century.
 All these artillery guns are exact replicas as the originals were taken to St. Peterburg in 19th century and never returned.

 The original cannons were made by local masters, the Lion by Karsten Middeldorp in 1559, and the Bitter Death by Kort Hartmann in 1560.
 Reval weapon masters were famed and praised, and so the muzzle loading guns are a perfect example of the exquisite skill and taste of the local masters.
 The Lion bears an image of a lion and both coats of arms of Reval help up by gryphons.
 Beneath the coats of arms a verse has been inscribed relating: ‘The Reval Town Council nam’d me The Lion / to destroyeth all enemies dishonouring peace/ in the year 1559 Karsten Middeldorp didst cast me/ and this is the whole sooth’.